-Dog rolling in poop is not as uncommon as it may sound.
-In fact, dogs love to roll around smelly things!
-In this pet guide, you will learn why dogs roll in poop.
 Nowadays, dog behaviourists can explain a lot of different canine behaviours, like why dogs scratch the carpet, or destroy shoes and cushions.
 However, there are some behaviours that can still evade the understanding of even the most experienced scientists.
-One of this is precisely the ‘rolling in stinky things’.
+One of these is precisely the ‘rolling in stinky things’ behaviour.

 You may wonder: why do dogs roll in poop?
-Over the years, many different theories have been created in an attempt to explain why some dogs love to cover themselves in weird smells that can simply leave you gasping in disgust.
-This article will explain to you, in the best of terms, why do dogs roll in poop!
+Over the years, many different theories have been created in an attempt to explain why some dogs love to cover themselves in weird smells that can simply leave you disgusted.
+Well, wonder no more!
+This article will cover all the theories on why dogs roll in poop!

 Why do dogs roll in poop?
 Top theories!

-While there's no definitive answer, the veterinarian community have come up with three main theories about why dogs roll in poop and other equally smelly things:
+While there's no definitive answer, the veterinarian and animal behaviour community has come up with three main theories to explain why dogs roll in poop and other equally smelly things:

-- A way to hide his own smell: The ancestors of your dog had to hunt to survive.
-So, by rolling in their prey's smell, they were able to hide their own scent and hunt animals without scaring them away.
+- It’s a way to hide their own smell: Your dog’s ancestors had to hunt to survive.
+So, by rolling in their prey's smell, they were able to mask their own scent and hunt animals without scaring them away.
 If your dog rolls in smelly things, he is simply obeying an old instinct that has been passed down for generations.

-- Your dog is communicating with other dogs: By rolling around in a smelly mess, your dog can make their location known to other dogs near his territory.
-This theory was originally created by the Wolf Park research facility in Indiana, US.
-It proved that wolves can find other wolves and preys by following their scent to its origin.
+- It’s a way of communicating with other dogs: By rolling around in a smelly mess, dogs can make their location known to other dogs near their territory.
+This theory was originally developed by the Wolf Park research facility in Indiana, US.
+It proved that wolves can find other wolves and prey animals by following their scent to its origin.
 This helps with hunting and tracking!
 The same thing happens with dogs.

-- That is a way to leave his own scent behind: The answer to why do dogs roll in poop can be as simple as this.
-A dog might just be trying to leave his own scent behind the poop zone.
+- It’s a way of leaving their own scent behind: The answer to why dogs roll in poop can be as simple as this.
+A dog might just be trying to leave his own scent at the poop zone.
 This is very similar to another canine behaviour called marking.
-You may be familiar with the image of a dog urinating on everything as a way to mark his territory to other dogs.
-Rolling in poop might mean the same.
+You may be familiar with the image of a dog urinating on everything as a way to mark his territory.
+Rolling in poop might mean the same thing.

 What to do if your dog likes to roll in poop?

-Even though this may be a natural behaviour in dogs, it doesn’t mean that you have to live with a smelly dog.
+Even though this may be a natural behaviour in dogs, it doesn’t mean that you have to live with a smelly pooch.
 Nevertheless, you cannot punish this behaviour.
-Nonetheless, you need to teach him how to stop.
-In fact, there are steps you can take to discourage it.
+You just need to teach your dog how to stop.
+There are a few steps you can take in order to do this.

 How to clean a dog after he rolled in poop?

-Even after substantial research, the enigma of why do dogs roll in poop remains unsolved!
-Regardless of this, here you have some ways to properly deal with this type of problem!
+Even after substantial research, the enigma of why dogs roll in poop remains unsolved!
+Regardless of this, there are some ways to properly deal with this type of problem.
+Good luck!